sueddeutsche/editron/docs/doc-editor-options.md

 # Editor Options

 > Editor configurations may set titles and descriptions, hide an editor, modify its behaviour, add an icon, etc..
-Here is a description of editor-options supported of the default editors that are bundled along with editron.
+Here is a description of editor-options supported by the default editors that are bundled along with _editron_.
 These editors ensure, that all basic json-values can be displayed and edited.
 Each editor supports its own configuration settings.
-But there are some configuration-values that should be supported per default, like changing a _title_ or _description_.
-These default configuration values are described here as **shared editor options**, where alle specific editor options are described in **editor options for each editor** individually.
+But there are some configuration-values that _should_ be supported per default, like changing a _title_ or _description_.
+These default configuration values are described here as **shared editor options**, where all specific editor options are described in **editor options for each editor** individually.
 >
 > So, editron per se does not support any options, besides `hidden: boolean`.
 All other configuration values are defined by the editors in use.